limefrogyank/BlazorUIComponents/README.md

 # Dependencies
 1. ReactiveUI - a hacked version that allows UI stuff in a plain .NET Standard project.
 (Don't use it for regular platforms.)
 2. DotNetCore v3.0.0-preview3  (required for Razor Components (aka Server-side Blazor)
+3. Bootstrap 4 javascript files - required to make the Dialog stuff work...
-3. PreRenderComponent (available via NuGet or https://github.com/SQL-MisterMagoo/PreRenderComponent) - this detects when you're currently prerendering on the server so you don't try to make UI specific calls.
+4. PreRenderComponent (available via NuGet or https://github.com/SQL-MisterMagoo/PreRenderComponent) - this detects when you're currently prerendering on the server so you don't try to make UI specific calls.
 Only required for the initial page load.
+5. BlazorEmbedLibrary (available via NuGet or https://github.com/SQL-MisterMagoo/BlazorEmbedLibrary) - there is a bug in AspNetCore where external component library projects don't embed their javascript files into your project.
+This package does it for you.

 # To use